AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - [Role Setup Documentation](https://experienceleague.adobe.com/en/docs/real-time-cdp-collaboration/using/permissions/manage-roles)
 - [Set permissions walkthrough video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/set-permissions-for-collaboration)

-## Step 2: Set up RTCDP Collaboration org
+## Step 2: Set up RTCDP Collaboration organization

 >[!NOTE]
 >
 >This step applies to both Brand and Publisher roles.

-Finalize your organization's configuration so it can initiate or receive collaboration requests.
+Before you can collaborate with partners, you must complete your organization's configuration in RTCDP Collaboration.
+This setup enables you to initiate or receive collaboration requests and governs how your organization appears and behaves in the interface.

-To begin, define your organization's role in collaboration.
+To begin, define your organization's role in collaboration and provide the necessary branding assets.
+Then, configure match keys that will be used to align audiences across collaborations.

-After setting your organization's role and branding, you can send or receive connection invitations with collaborators.
-These invitations trigger a connection setup workflow, which includes selecting match keys, defining use cases, assigning billing responsibilities, and verifying legal agreements.
-To learn more about each step, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"} for detailed instructions.
-For a visual walkthrough, including how to browse collaborators and manage connection settings in the UI, watch the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.

 ### Create a collaboration entity

-Complete the following actions to define your collaboration role and prepare your organization for partner engagement.
+Complete the following actions to define your collaboration role and prepare your organization for partner engagement:

-- **Assign a role** – Controls visibility and UI experience.
+- **Assign a role** – Determines whether your organization acts as a Brand, Publisher, or both.
+This selection controls your visibility and experience in the UI.
 - **Branding assets** – Provide the following to Adobe:
   - Brand name (max 100 characters)
   - Brand description (max 1,000 characters)